 “To be effective, great lawyers and leaders must be able to hear, to listen generously to, those with whom they disagree,” said John F. Manning ’85, the Morgan and Helen Chu Dean of Harvard Law School.
 “By inviting thought leaders to engage in vigorous and respectful discussions and disagreements about consequential topics, the Harvard Law School Rappaport Forum will help train the next generation of lawyers to be skillful in not just preparing a strong argument, but in understanding all perspectives.”

-The kickoff event in February will focus on the topic “When Is Speech Violence?
+The kickoff event in February focused on the topic “When Is Speech Violence?
 And Other Questions About Campus Speech.”
-HLS professor Jeannie Suk Gersen ’02 will moderate a discussion between Jonathan Haidt, professor at New York University Stern School of Business and co-author of “The Coddling of the American Mind,” and Lisa Feldman Barrett, professor of psychology at Northeastern University and author of “How Emotions Are Made: The Secret Life of the Brain.”
+HLS Professor Jeannie Suk Gersen ’02 moderated a discussion between Jonathan Haidt, professor at New York University Stern School of Business and co-author of “The Coddling of the American Mind,” and Lisa Feldman Barrett, professor of psychology at Northeastern University and author of “How Emotions Are Made: The Secret Life of the Brain.”